ufechner7/KiteModels.jl/README.md

 [![Coverage](https://codecov.io/gh/ufechner7/KiteModels.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/ufechner7/KiteModels.jl)

 ## Kite power system models, consisting of tether and kite
+The model has the following subcomponents, implement in separate packages:
+- AtmosphericModel
+- WinchModel
+- KitePodModel

 ## One point model
 This model assumes the kite to be a point mass.
 This is sufficient to model the aerodynamic forces, but the dynamic with respect to turning action of the kite is not realistic.